marclaval/angular-richtext-renderer/README.md

 **All the documentations of this repository have been created with this renderer, including the current lines.**

 ## Usage
-Create an Angular2 `Component` and use the specific bootstrap method, e.g: `bootstrapRichText(HelloApp, FsAdapter, MarkdownFormatter);`
+Create an Angular2 `Component` and use the specific bootstrap method, e.g: `bootstrapRichText(HelloApp, FSPrinter, MarkdownFormatter);`
-The `Formatter` and `Adapter` are required.
+The `Formatter` and `Printer` are required.
 You can use the ones provided here, or create your own.

 For more details, have a look at the [samples](https://github.com/mlaval/angular-richtext-renderer/tree/master/sample) in this repository.